EdwardChanCH/A-Blocky-Start/README.md

 To win the game, move the robot to the exit by chaining action blocks.

+To get a high score, minimize the number of action blocks and maximize the number of collected packages.

 ## 2. Required Libraries & 3rd Party Tools

 * Java JDK-21